spiral/docs/core/components.md

 # Components and traits
-Spiral Component is parent class for most of spiral core classes, controllers, components and models.
+Spiral Component is base implementation for most of spiral core classes, controllers, components and models.
 Implementation of component is fairly simple and includes only 2 methods.
-And one contant.
+And one constant.
 ```php
 class Component
 {